jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 out, ‘You’d better not do that again!’ which produced another dead silence.
 Alice noticed with some surprise that the pebbles were all turning into little cakes as they lay on the floor, and a bright idea came into her head.
-‘If I eat one of these cakes,’ she thought, ‘it’s sure to makesomechange in my size; and as it can’t possibly make me larger, it must make me smaller, I suppose.’
+‘If I eat one of these cakes,’ she thought, ‘it’s sure to make some change in my size; and as it can’t possibly make me larger, it must make me smaller, I suppose.’
 So she swallowed one of the cakes and was delighted to find that she began shrinking directly.
 As soon as she was small enough to get through the door, she